Poetry

 A man sits in church unable to worship, consumed by fear of violence and imagining how everything around him could become a weapon.

-Blue Rivers, [Forthcoming, April 2026]
+Blue Rivers, April 2026

 A speaker reflects on generations of miners and the quiet, shared vigil of watching fish tanks and hospital rooms as a way of holding love, breath, and unspoken grief when words—and lungs—fail.